williamkwon97/WeatherApp/README.md

 ## Privacy Policy

-This policy applies to all information collected or submitted on World Weather Sear’s website and our apps for iPhone and any other devices and platforms.
+This policy applies to all information collected or submitted on World Weather Search app for iPhone and any other devices and platforms.

 ### Information we collect

-We do not collect any data
+We do not collect any datas.

 ### Technical basics

 Our serverless software and do not store basic technical information, such as your IP address, in temporary memory or logs.

-### iCloud

-Overcast stores some of your data in Apple’s iCloud service, such as login tokens for your account(s), to enable some sync features between all devices signed into your Apple ID.

 ### Ads and analytics